imba-tjd/mingw64ccompiler/Readme.md

 ## Limitation

-* Normal modules and Python are compiled and linked with `vcruntime140.dll`, but MinGW-w64 doesn't contain it.
-Adding `-L sys.base_prefix` could work, and that directory actually has been added in venv.
-I'm not sure which behavior is correct
 * You must use `install` command before using `cythonize` and other CLI tools
 * `unknown conversion type character 'z' in format` when using `from cpython cimport array`
-* I don't know why but this works with `$env:SETUPTOOLS_USE_DISTUTILS="local"`
 * I have never used Anaconda and know nothing about it

 ## Known to fail